robb-j/gruber/quick-tour.md

 ## Configuration

-A CLI controls which code is run and provides arguments and options to configure how it works.
+A CLI nicely controls which code is run and can provide arguments to configure how it works.
 Applications often need to use user-defined values or secrets, so the same app can run in different environments or perform the same operation on different things.

-Gruber has an in-depth **Configuration** module you can use to declaratively define how all parts of the application are configured and how to load that configuration from the environment.
+Gruber has an in-depth **Configuration** module to declaratively define how all parts of the application are configured based on the from the environment they run in.

 Lets use configuration, create **config.js**: